 - for a new job or to improve their financial situation

 - because of a new relationship (for example, a new partner lives somewhere else)

 - to be closer to family

-A person may want to move away from their former partner where there are safety issues due to family violence.
+- to be farther away from their former partner if there are safety issues due to family violence

 Sometimes one parent wants to move very soon after separating.
 Other times, a parent doesn't think about moving until much later.